top of page

 Adrenalina: But do you think that's actually what's happening?

 Narendra: Well, you do this in your own life.
+Don't you?
 If your dog isn't well-trained and is pulling you into the street to get to the park, but you can see a truck coming, you don't try and explain why you're stopping or point out the truck coming down the road.
 And you don't yell 'no' or 'sit'.
 Instead, you just reach into your pocket and pull out a treat.
 Right?
 And then make it as difficult to get at as necessary for enough time to elapse for the truck to pass.
-And then you say "good boy" and take the dog to the park.
-As in, if you can’t fill everyone in on all the facts of the matter, for technical reasons or safety and security purposes or any number of other things, which must be the case some of the time, you’re going to have to stage a distraction or you're going to have to lie.
+And then you say 'good boy' and take the dog to the park.
+As in, if you can’t fill everyone in on all the facts of the matter, for technical reasons or safety and security purposes or for a lack of time, or any number of other things, which must be the case some of the time, you’re going to have to stage a distraction or you're going to have to lie in the most obvious manner.

 Adrenalina: But it could also be less benevolent.